MattMS/MattMS/README.md

 Hello friend,

-My name is Matt, I live in Tasmania/Australia, and am currently (happily) employed full-time writing dev-ops and DBA code (extending on my web + .NET).
+My name is Matt (he/him), I live in Tasmania/Australia, and am currently (happily) employed full-time writing mostly dev-ops code but also .NET/web code.
 My current main languages are F#, Bicep, and PowersHell.

-Mostly doing Azure stuff, but I still like GCP.
-Never AWS (can't support a company that makes empoloyees wear diapers).
+I most do Azure stuff now, but I liked GCP, and never AWS (I can't support a company that makes employees wear nappies)

-My free time is CSS, Python, and Racket, among all the other languages I get interested in (Erlang and Haskell seem cool).
+My own time is mostly F# and some Racket, and all the other languages I get interested in (Erlang and Haskell seem cool).
+I will always have a soft spot for CSS and Python.

 I'm terrible at maintaining content on here, as much of my stuff is stored privately in Fossil repos.
 One day I'll update my sites.